Bhaskar-JR/Bhaskar-JR.github.io/Pages/SQL/Recursive CTE/Flight Routes/Flight Routes using Recursive CTE_DeepDive.md

 | 3        | F      | H           | F,G,H  | 2    |
 | 4        | M      | A           | M,D,A  | 2    |

 ## Overall Output at the end of first iteration

+The row entries generated will be appended to the output of the base query.

 | FlightID | Origin | Destination | Route   | Step |
 |----------|--------|-------------|---------|------|